EPCCed/archer-gpu-course/section-5.02/README.md

 ## Exercise

 The NVIDIA HPC SDK includes a build of OpenMPI with GPU-aware MPI enabled.
-A sample program has been provded with measures the time taken for messages of different size to be send between to MPI tasks by the two methods outlined above.
+A sample program has been provided with measures the time taken for messages of different size to be send between to MPI tasks by the two methods outlined above.

 Have a look at the program, and try to compile and run it.